Ileostomy : I'm not OK with this!

 Bill

-Yep, as they say, been there done that - my true redemption is that it happened to me at 76 years old so I don't envision myself as an ostimate long term.
+Yep, as they say, been there done that - my true redemption is that it happened to me at 76 years old so I don't envision myself as an estimate long term.
 It sucks and to me, each day, I sincerely try to throw negative badass thoughts to the wind.
 I find a good way to accomplish that is humor and song-singing.
-I am the only one who laughs at my humor in this household (my honey never thought I was funny from our youth - 58+ years ago but it's prolly a good thing cause God knows I have enough laughter wrinkles on my face (and body) at this point!
+I am the only one who laughs at my humor in this household (my honey never thought I was funny from our youth - 58+ years ago but it's probably a good thing cause God knows I have enough laughter wrinkles on my face (and body) at this point!

-I tend to stay clear of Grumpy old farts whenever possible - avoiding any negativity - living in an adult community this is not always easy.
+I tend to stay clear of grumpy old farts whenever possible - avoiding any negativity - living in an adult community this is not always easy.
 I tend to be attracted by the "smile and the world smiles with you, cry and you cry alone" theory.
-I ;have found all the help, advice, chuckles, encouragement etc. and a path to mental wellness having been a member on this site for a while now.
+I have found all the help, advice, chuckles, encouragement etc. and a path to mental wellness having been a member on this site for a while now.
 Hope you will find the same.

 Kudos to all who have responded to your question regarding value to your idea.
 I think the value would be to you.

-Hi Ken,I think there would be great value in it!Go for it.
-I also want to re-assure you that you are not surrounded by young, good looking, endlessly positive and cheerful people on this site!You call yourself a grumpy old fart, but 57 is young in my books.
-You're a kid!The members on this site are as varied as in any other random group of people.
+Hi Ken, I think there would be great value in it!
+Go for it.
+I also want to reassure you that you are not surrounded by young, good-looking, endlessly positive, and cheerful people on this site!
+You call yourself a grumpy old fart, but 57 is young in my books.
+You're a kid!
+The members on this site are as varied as in any other random group of people.
 You are in good company.

 Terry

 Absolutely.
 Write.
 Vent.
 Be funny.
-Be Honest.
+Be honest.
 Just don't waste valuable time.
 Get to it.
 Now.

 Go for it!
 Because I can totally relate to everything you wrote.
 I too have toyed with the idea of making video content for more mature ostomates.
-I am five or so months ahead of you post op and like you it all happened to me very fast.
-I went in for a routine op and then all hell broke loose!I ended up in hospital from mid May til Septmeber, during one of the hottest summers and severe restrictions on visitors cos of legacy of Covid-19!!
+I am five or so months ahead of you post-op and like you, it all happened to me very fast.
+I went in for a routine op and then all hell broke loose!
+I ended up in the hospital from mid-May till September, during one of the hottest summers and severe restrictions on visitors 'cause of the legacy of Covid-19!!
 So I spent most days alone after 4 surgeries!!!
-I still get tired after small exersions and sometimes i lose a whole day to zero activity other than in and out to the loo to empty my overactive ileostomy bag!
-And on those days i have longed for some solution where i wouldnt even have to do that cos my energy is so low!!!
-And don't get me started on leaks that come in 3s and 5s and they are exhausting too, even though I do not know why...but always i am whacked after several bag changes.
+I still get tired after small exertions and sometimes I lose a whole day to zero activity other than in and out to the loo to empty my overactive ileostomy bag!
+And on those days, I have longed for some solution where I wouldn't even have to do that 'cause my energy is so low!!!
+And don't get me started on leaks that come in 3s and 5s and they are exhausting too, even though I do not know why...but always I am whacked after several bag changes.

-I am due for reversal surgery next month, and that apparently brings your relationshipwith the toilet to another level!!
-Where you still have to stay closely attached!!!I imagine I'll be trading my bag for a nappy initially when leaving the house if peoples experiences are anything to go by!!!&zwj
+I am due for reversal surgery next month, and that apparently brings your relationship with the toilet to another level!!
+Where you still have to stay closely attached!!!
+I imagine I'll be trading my bag for a nappy initially when leaving the house if people's experiences are anything to go by!!!&zwj

-Energy wise i work in education, and i am still not fit for work!
-So here's hoping AND praying i get all that back by next year!
+Energy-wise I work in education, and I am still not fit for work!
+So here's hoping AND praying I get all that back by next year!

 Reply to Justbreathe

-Justbreathe!!
-Wow 76 when it happened to you!
-You are a legend
+Just breathe!!
+Wow, 76 when it happened to you!
+You are a legend.

 I was 58 last year!
 But as I say below, reversal surgery for me is scheduled for next month.

-For me living with my ileostomy is a type of jail sentence though.
-Everything about my life is goverened by proximity to the w.c. and the hope my bag wont leak burst or pancake I read but its hard to stay focused sometimes.
-Crochet (bafly!!!)and telly have kept me sane overcthecwinter months but as the days get brighter the t.v. is losing its appeal.I am happy in myself inspite of what i have written here but i feel my life experiences are limited for the present because of my sloooowwwwwww revovery and loo loving ileodyomy!!!
-Any outings involve forward planning aheadand findingw.c. locations!!!.
-However, i am a LOT stronger since all the surgeries and getting stonger every day!
+For me, living with my ileostomy is a type of jail sentence though.
+Everything about my life is governed by proximity to the w.c. and the hope my bag won't leak, burst, or pancake.
+I read, but it's hard to stay focused sometimes.
+Crochet (badly!!!) and telly have kept me sane over the winter months, but as the days get brighter, the t.v. is losing its appeal.
+I am happy in myself in spite of what I have written here, but I feel my life experiences are limited for the present because of my slow recovery and loving ileostomy!!!
+Any outings involve forward planning ahead and finding w.c. locations!!!.
+However, I am a LOT stronger since all the surgeries and getting stronger every day!

-I'm not sure if you saw my post that there really is life after ostomy here is a short excerpt
+I'm not sure if you saw my post that there really is life after ostomy.
+Here is a short excerpt.

 And what do you find, on the other side, when you just go on?

-Your life again what else?".
+Your life again, what else?

-I hope this helps I would be happy to provide any resources I can just send me a message
+I hope this helps.
+I would be happy to provide any resources I can, just send me a message.

 My husband had his ileostomy at 79 and also had a stroke many years prior to this.
 He was really weak afterwards, but eventually got back to his norm.
 The best thing for him was getting back his appetite and having married a nurse.
 He can't manage his ileostomy due to the stroke affecting his dominant side and hates that I have to do it.
 We've gone through the leakage and many other things and this group was an immense help.
 They know things I, as a nurse, never knew and his ostomy nurse never told him.
 In fact, it was the ostomy nurse who suggested joining a group.